petsc/petsc/doc/changes/dev.rst

 - Add ``DMGeomModelRegister()``, ``DMGeomModelRegisterAll()``, ``DMGeomModelRegisterDestroy()``, ``DMSnapToGeomModel()``, ``DMSetSnapToGeomModel()`` to support registering geometric models
 - Add ``DMGetOutputSequenceLength()``
 - Add an additional return vector to ``DMCreateMassMatrixLumped()`` to retrieve the local mass lumping
+- Add ``DMPlexMigrateGlobalToNaturalSF()`` modifies the NaturalSF to map from the SF's old global section to the new global section

 .. rubric:: DMSwarm: